-For example, a B2B self-service portal can provide teams with customers purchase trends, selling success metrics and cross-sell opportunities.
+For example, a B2B self-service portal can provide teams with customer purchase trends, selling success metrics and cross-sell opportunities.
 This data can also feed into real-time inventory enablement to inform a digital AI-powered product recommendation tool for customers to choose a replacement product if one product is out of stock.

 However, it’s essential for B2B sales teams to have a unified customer data platform (CDP) with real-time customer insights to provide intelligent analytics.

 Additionally, the enablement of data insights with retailers can provide access to critical data for how products are performing at point of sale that can help B2B sellers drive optimization discussion opportunities with end-customers and retail customers.
 Data insights can also help gauge how trade promotions are performing to reduce profit erosion.

 Top strategies for increasing efficiency with digital B2B sales transformation